 Whatever may be the depth of the expression, sincere and morally earnest people rejoice in the Biblical assurance that "the blood of Jesus Christ cleanseth us from all sin."
 "Purify me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow."
 Ps.
-51:7 h.
-It cancels the fear of death.

-There is no system of human philosophy or socialogy that even proposes to do this for sinful men; no ethnic religion has the power to accomplish it.
+51:7 There is no system of human philosophy or socialogy that even proposes to do this for sinful men; no ethnic religion has the power to accomplish it.